 | HBS Working Paper Series

-The Impact of Pooling on Throughput Time in Discretionary Work Settings: An Empirical Investigation of Emergency Department Length of Stay
+The Diseconomies of Queue Pooling in a Discretionary Task Setting: An Empirical Investigation of Emergency Department Length of Stay